-You’ll need to buy a battery and inverter, as well as the additional wiring, and since the controller is a PWM controller, you’re limited to lead-acid batteries, as PWM controllers can’t handle lithium-ion.
+You’ll need to buy a battery and inverter, as well as the additional wiring.
+Since the controller is a PWM controller, you’re limited to lead-acid batteries, as PWM controllers can’t handle lithium-ion.
 Still, at the kit’s low cost it’s not a bad deal.

 Unfortunately, there aren’t enough reviews of the kit to be helpful, but what’s there is good and Eco-Worthy’s other products are well-reviewed, so we don’t think there’s anything to really worry about.

-The only issue any reviewer mentioned is that the kit doesn’t include instructions, though they did say installation was quite easy.
-It’s certainly an annoyance, but in our minds not a deal breaker at this price.
+The only issue any reviewer mentioned is that the kit doesn’t include instructions, though they did say that installation was quite easy.
+It’s certainly an annoyance, but in our minds, not a deal-breaker at this price.

-It’s a simple kit that should be very easy to install in your RV, especially if you’ve already got an inverter and battery in place – just make sure that battery is lead-acid, not lithium!
+It’s a simple kit that should be very easy to install in your RV, especially if you’ve already got an inverter and battery in place – just make sure that the battery is lead-acid, not lithium-ion!

-The kit also comes with Renogy’s Wanderer 30 amp charge controller, wiring (solar panel to controller and controller to battery) and MC4 branch connectors (for your solar panels).
+The kit also comes with Renogy’s Adventurer 30 amp charge controller, wiring (solar panel to controller and controller to battery), and MC4 branch connectors (for your solar panels).

-The 30 amp Wanderer is a PWM controller, so as such it’s not safe to use with lithium-ion batteries.
-If you’ve already got a lithium battery, or plan on buying one, upgrade your Wanderer to Renogy’s 40 amp Rover MPPT controller for a couple hundred bucks more.
+The 30 amp Adventurer is a PWM controller, so it’s not safe to use with lithium-ion batteries.
+If you’ve already got a lithium battery, or plan on buying one, upgrade your Wanderer to Renogy’s 40 amp Rover MPPT controller for a couple of hundred bucks more.

 Buyers continually give this Renogy kit excellent reviews, noting each component is high-quality and the kit is very easy to install.
 The only real downside that numerous users noted is that, unless you have all your panels installed in a row, the wires aren’t long enough to reach all of them.
-If this could be your case, you’ll have to buy an extension cable or two.
+If you want to spread out your panels, you may have to purchase some extra wiring.